freefest/freefest.github.io/README.md

 # Free Fest Website

 This is the repository for the static website of the Free Fest music festival generated using the [Middleman](https://middlemanapp.com) static site generator.
-This repository follows the recommended directory structure described on the Middleman website.
+The repository follows the recommended directory structure described on the Middleman website.
 The page is using Bootstrap UI components and Bootstrap is referenced via CDN.
 The site is hosted on GitHub Pages currently.

 ---
 ### Prerequisites
 1. Install a ruby version manager (preferably `rbenv`).
 Once done, from the project root run: `rbenv install` to install